-Fashion is not just for wearing but for admiring, and with the clocks now back and the extra hours of darkness creeping in, online editor Sarah Mortimore unpicks the optimism underlying some of the key AW1920 trends.
+With the clocks now back and the extra hours of darkness creeping in, we unpick the optimism underlying some of the key AW1920 trends.
 Think colour, shine, even pieces made from jelly, whether you own these clothes or simply appreciate them from the screen, they promise to make you smile and warm you up from the inside out.
-More than just fleeting trends, AW1920 prescribes a whole wardrobe of uplift when you look for it.
+More than just fleeting trends, take inspiration from AW1920, which prescribes a whole wardrobe of uplift when you look for it.

 Colour Blocking: The opening of Max Mara’s show probably epitomises the sentiment of dressing for winter happiness.
 With three models striding out head-to-toe in turquoise, blue and yellow, the sartorial confidence of this bold colour blocking brings an undeniably cheery note to power dressing.
 The brand’s decision to update their timeless coat from neutrals to brights shows that with a little bravery, even the most colour shy will benefit from a rainbow upgrade.